Food Gardening Network

 Fresh Takes

 As we step into the warm embrace of July, many of us might think it's too late to start planting.
 But let me tell you a little secret: July is actually a fantastic time to get your hands dirty and sow some seeds or transplant some seedlings.
-With the right knowledge and a bit of… READ MORE right arrow
+Sure, the air is thick enough to cut… READ MORE right arrow

 Just like in life, having good friends can make all the difference in the garden.
 When it comes to growing fruits and vegetables, some plants simply bring out the best in each other – they're like peas in a pod, if you will.
 This is where companion planting comes in, a technique that involves strategically… READ MORE right arrow